tsykoduk/greg.nokes.name/_posts/2005-08-12-the-inventor-of-the.md

 categories:
   - Computers! and Code!
 ---
-<p><a href="http://openmap.bbn.com/~tomlinso/ray/home.html">Ray</a>  is the 'father' of Email - and no he did not invent the 'at sign'.
-But he did make email address like the ones we use today, well, like the ones that we use today.</p>
+<a href="http://openmap.bbn.com/~tomlinso/ray/home.html">Ray</a>  is the 'father' of Email - and no he did not invent the 'at sign'.
+But he did make email address like the ones we use today, well, like the ones that we use today.